1. Home

 Congratulations on your job offer!
 There’s no better mood and energy booster, no matter how draining the hiring process might have been.
 That’s why it’s the best time to write and send a job offer thank-you letter.
 Just a few straightforward steps will achieve multiple communication tasks in one simple but versatile letter.

-There’s nothing like a job offer to lift your spirits — especially as the hoped-for outcome of a vigorous job search.
-Or even if you’ve decided to decline this opportunity, the reward for your efforts can still be gratifying.
+There’s nothing like a job offer to lift your spirits—especially as the desired outcome of a taxing job search.
+Even if you’ve decided to decline this opportunity, the reward for your efforts can still be gratifying.

-Either way, a thank-you letter is in order, and the sooner the better.
 We promise it won’t take long or be difficult to write.
+Trust us, you never know just how far a little gratitude can go.
 We’ve outlined a series of simple steps, along with tips, templates and examples to guide you.
 Here’s what we’ll cover in this blog:

 • What is a job offer thank-you letter?